stellartux/polyglossia/polyglossary/combinations.md

 ###### Scoping: Julia

-Julia's has [global and local lexical scoping](https://docs.julialang.org/en/v1/manual/variables-and-scoping/#scope-of-variables).
-Global scoping works different from other languages, in that declaring a module introduces a new global scope.
+Julia has [global and local lexical scoping](https://docs.julialang.org/en/v1/manual/variables-and-scoping/#scope-of-variables).
+Global scoping works differently from other languages, in that declaring a module introduces a new global scope.

 The top-level global scope is actually the scope of the Main module, all other